huddack20/Supervised_ML_Predicting_Loan_Risk/README.md

 # Logistic Regression, Random Forest, Support Vector Machine

-In this assignment, three machine learning models attempts to predict whether a loan will be approved or not.
+In this assignment, three machine learning models attempt to predict whether a loan will be approved or not.

 # Confusion matrix was used to define the performance of classification algorithms.